Who Are The 10 Richest Olympians Ever?

 1. Ion Tiriac (Net Worth – $2 billion)

 At the top of the list of richest olympic athletes is a name many of you won’t have heard of: Ion Tiriac.

 The Romanian competed in the hockey tournament at the 1964 Winter Olympics, where the team was only able to take 12th place.
 He would then become a professional tennis player in the 1970s.

 Sport didn’t give Tiriac his bundles of cash though.

 Instead, he founded the Tiriac Group, investing in everything from car dealerships through to insurance companies.
 He even has his own museum in Romania, displaying his impressive range of luxury cars.

-If you enjoyed reading this, why not check out our list of the richest poker players too?
+If you enjoyed reading this list of richest olympic athletes, why not check out our list of the richest poker players too?